 A political party is an organisation that represents a particular group of people or set of ideas.
 It aims to have members elected to Parliament so their ideas can affect the way Australia is governed.

 Political parties have branches located around Australia.
 Party members in each branch suggest ideas for party policies.
-They help choose, or pre-select, party candidates for local, state and federal elections.
-They also assist with election campaigns, distribute 'how to vote' cards on Election Day, and help scrutinise the counting of votes.
+They help pre-select—choose— party candidates for local, state and federal elections.
+They also assist with election campaigns, distribute 'how to vote' cards on Election Day, and help scrutinise—closely examine—the counting of votes.
 Before a political party can enter a candidate in an election, it must officially register with the Australian Electoral Commission.
-It also has to meet certain regulations under the Electoral Act, such as having a written constitution and at least 500 members who are eligible to be on the electoral roll.
+It also has to meet certain regulations under the Commonwealth Electoral Act 1918, such as having a written constitution and at least 500 members who are on the electoral roll.

 A political party becomes a parliamentary party when it has party members elected to a parliament at the federal, state or territory level.